mapbender/mapbender-documentation/en/customization/commands.rst

 The following additional options are possible:

 * --deactivate-new-layers  If set, newly added layers will be deactivated in existing instances.
 Deactivated layers are not visible in the frontend.
 * --deselect-new-layers    If set, newly added layers will be deselected in existing instances.
-Deselected layers are not visible on the map by default, but appear in the layer tree and can be seleted by users.
+Deselected layers are not visible on the map by default, but appear in the layer tree and can be selected by users.

 app/console mapbender:wms:reload:url